 Conversational ability in Japanese is further developed and refined by emphasizing interaction in real-world situations.
 Advanced functional and practical verbal communications are addressed along with a focus on Japanese culture.
-Teacher-instructed multimedia laboratory sessions reinforce skills learned in the classroom.
+All new grammatical, syntactical and phonetic skills covered in course lectures will be further developed in a multimedia environment.
 Prerequisite(s): JA 112 or equivalent.
-(G8: Foreign Language).